Processing your application

 It may take approximately seven days from degree committee approval for your application to be considered by the Board of Graduate Studies.

-The Graduate Admissions Office makes the official offer of admission by email.
+The Postgraduate Admissions Office makes the official offer of admission by email.

 Documentation uploaded or sent by post, to meet the conditions of admission required by an offer, must also be considered and processed.
 This takes time, but generally no more than two weeks from arrival at the Postgraduate Admissions Office.
-Unfortunately, due to the volume of post received by the Graduate Admissions Office each day, they are unable to confirm receipt of documents until they have been fully processed.
+Unfortunately, due to the volume of post received by the Postgraduate Admissions Office each day, they are unable to confirm receipt of documents until they have been fully processed.

 Your Place at Wolfson

 We will not receive your application to College until a formal offer of admission has been made by the Postgraduate Admissions Office.
 On average, it takes two weeks for a College decision to be made.

 Please check the Application and Funding Deadlines page for the expected date of award for the University-wide funding competitions.
 For College funding, see our Fees & Funding pages.
 Please note that not all funding competitions will notify unsuccessful applicants.